 What should I bring to my hearing?

-Please bring valid picture identification.
-You may also bring any evidence or witnesses you believe are relevant to refute the toll violation for consideration by the administrative judge.
-The administrative judge may exclude evidence that is irrelevant, immaterial or repetitious.
+Please bring valid photo identification.
+You may also bring any evidence or witnesses you believe are relevant for consideration by the judge.
+The judge may exclude evidence that is irrelevant, immaterial or repetitious.

 How long will an in-person hearing take?

-The length of time a hearing will take depends on the amount of information being presented by you and by others who appear for their hearing session.
-In-person hearings are scheduled in 90 minute sessions.
-You are required to arrive prior to the start of the hearing session.
+The length of a hearing depends on the amount of information being presented by you and by others who appear for their hearing session.
+In-person hearings are scheduled in 90-minute sessions.
+You must arrive prior to the start of the hearing session.

 What should I do when I arrive for my hearing?

-Make sure you allow plenty of time to find parking, which may require a parking fee.
 You are required to arrive prior to the start of the hearing session.
-When you arrive at your hearing location to which you have been assigned or requested, a docket for the day will be posted, indicating the order of the cases to be heard.
-When you enter the hearing room, please remain seated until your case is called.
+Make sure you allow plenty of time to find parking, which may require a paying a fee.
+When you arrive at your hearing, a docket for the day will be posted, indicating the order of the cases to be heard.

 What is the hearing room etiquette?

-Individuals who request or attend an administrative hearing must dress appropriately and obey the posted rules of the facility.
+Individuals who attend a hearing must dress appropriately and obey the posted rules.
 All proceedings are recorded and all persons are asked to sit quietly until their case is called.
-Wear suitable attire.
-Children may be present in the courtroom; however, if they disturb the proceedings, you may be requested to remove them.
+Children may be present in the courtroom; however, if they disturb the proceedings, you may be asked to remove them.
 The court does not provide child care services.

 What happens if I don’t appear for my hearing?

-If you do not appear for your hearing, a default judgment will be entered against you.
-You will automatically be deemed liable and must pay the civil penalty, toll and fees.
-If you do not pay, a hold may be placed on your vehicle registration and the unpaid penalty will be transferred to a collections agency.
-Additionally, simple interest may begin to accrue on the unpaid sums.
+If you do not appear for your hearing, you will be held liable by default and be required to pay the civil penalty, toll and fees.
+If you do not pay, a hold may be placed on your vehicle registration and the unpaid penalty may be transferred to a collections agency.

 Can I appeal the decision?

-Either side may appeal the administrative judge’s decision to the Superior Court of Washington as prescribed under the within 30 days of the issuance date of the Final Order of Liability.
+If you have an in-person hearing, you may appeal the judge’s decision to the Superior Court of Washington within 30 days of the issuance date of the Final Order of Liability.

 When is payment due if I am found liable for the toll violation?

-If you have been issued a final order finding you liable for the toll violation, you must pay the civil penalty within 10 days of the issuance.
-If you do not pay the violation, a hold will be placed on your vehicle registration and the unpaid penalty may be transferred to a collections agency.
+If you have been issued a final order finding you liable, you must pay the civil penalty within 10 days.
+If you do not pay, a hold may be placed on your vehicle registration and the unpaid penalty may be transferred to a collections agency.

 Will interest be charged if an civil penalty is not paid?

 Yes.
-Simple interest may begin accruing after the due date on the notice of civil penalty.
+Simple interest may begin accruing after the due date on the civil penalty.